perelin/pdf2cbz/README.md

 The tool will:

-1. Extract all pages from the PDF as PNG images
+1. Extract all pages from the PDF as images
 2. Create a CBZ archive containing the images
 3. Clean up temporary files